 6. Salt and pepper

-9. Eggs and buttermilk whisked together
+8. Eggs and buttermilk whisked together

-10. Vegetable oil is what I use
+9. Vegetable oil is what I use to fry

 deep fried boneless pork chops

-How to Fry Pork Chops
+How to Fry Boneless Pork Chops

 Heat the Oil in a large deep skillet or Dutch oven.
 Heat at least 1 inch of oil over medium-high heat while you are preparing the proteins so it is ready and hot before submerging.
-The oil should reach around 350°F or 175°C for a crispy coating.
+The oil should reach around 350ยฐF or 175ยฐC for a crispy coating.

 Prepare the Coating by setting up two shallow bowls or plates.
 In the first, place the flour and seasonings like garlic powder, onion powder, paprika, oregano, and thyme.
 In the second, beat the eggs and mix in the buttermilk.